tdietrich513/DataTableProxy/README.md

 DataTableProxy
 ==============

-A quick utility class for converting IEnumerables into easily bindable DataTables
+A quick utility class for converting IEnumerables into easily bindable DataTables.
+Available as a [NuGet Package][1].

 Usage:
 ```csharp